Your First Valentine's Day As Parents

 Ideas to Spoil a New Dad on Valentine’s Day:

 - A Day/Weekend to Himself.
 Being a dad isn’t easy.
 He is constantly worried about Baby and Mom.
-His heart is so full, and he wants to provide for everyone and help in every way he can – even if it’s not recognized as help from his partner – he is trying.
+His heart is so full, and he wants to provide for everyone and help in every way he can – even if it’s not recognized as help from you – but he is trying.
 Treat him to a man’s camping weekend, a guided fishing trip, a day trip for white water rafting with friends, a lift ticket to snowboard, etc. It doesn’t have to be that crazy; he may just want to go to a local sporting event or happy hour with coworkers.

 - Coffee Press